Last updated on May 15th, 2019.

 - 2 tablespoons chopped chives or cilantro for garnish

 - In a medium bowl, combine the cleaned shrimp with 1 teaspoon of Cajun seasoning.
 If your Cajun seasoning doesn't have salt, add a generous pinch of salt.
 Stir well.
 In a large skillet heat 1 tablespoon of olive oil, and then add the shrimp.
 Cook shrimp about 2-3 minutes on each side, or until fully cooked.
-Set aside.
+Set aside onto a clean plate.

 - Add the kidney beans and corn, and stir well.
 Allow to heat through for 2-3 minutes, and then add in the shrimp and lime juice.
 Stir well.
 Remove from heat and garnish with chopped chives or cilantro.